 If one server in a cluster is collocated with the Exchange or Office 365 servers and the other is in a remote location:

 Install the publisher server in the location with the Exchange or Office 365 servers.
 The publisher server should always be the primary server unless the server is offline for maintenance or is unavailable for some other reason.

 Calculate the number of connections for the publisher server, meaning the Unity Connection server with lower latency.
 If you calculate for the server with higher latency, during peak usage, synchronization may increase the processor load on the Exchange or Office 365 CAS servers to unacceptable levels.

 When the remote server becomes the active server, for example, because you are upgrading Unity Connection, you may encounter significant synchronization delays.
 When you calculate the number of connections for the Unity Connection server that is collocated with Exchange, you are optimizing for the server with lower latency.
 This number of connections may not be able to keep up with the number of operations that need to be synchronized to Exchange or Office 365.
-We recommend that maintenance operations that require activating the subscriber server be performed during non-business hours and that you limit the amount of time that the subscriber server is the active server.
+The maintenance operations that require activating the subscriber server should be performed during non-business hours and you should limit the amount of time that the subscriber server is the active server.

 Calculating the Number of Connections for a Unity Connection Server That Is Synchronizing with an Exchange CAS Array